binwiederhier/ntfy/docs/publish.md

 === "Command line (curl)"
     ```
-    # To use { and } in the URL without encoding, we need to turn of
+    # To use { and } in the URL without encoding, we need to turn off
     # curl's globbing using --globoff

     curl \